 Gardens are romantic, naturally beautiful, and tend to always have an enchanting atmosphere about them.
-We’re betting that we aren’t alone when we say that “garden party wedding” is one of our favorite styles, especially for couples marrying in the spring and summer.
+A garden party wedding theme is one of our favorite styles, especially for couples marrying in the spring and summer.
 Whether you’re getting hitched in the formal rose garden of a historic estate or hosting friends and family in your own backyard, these pretty details captured by Hill Country photographer Allison Jeffers are sure to win your heart.

 Simple wedding stationery doesn't have to be boring.
 Invitations with minimal embellishments are timeless and chic — the greenery details on this particular suite keep it current and on-trend.
 Choose a neutral color palette for the most classic look.